daniabib/csgo-aimbot/README.md

 # CS:GO Yolov5 Aimbot

-An aimbot that uses Yolov5 to play CS:GO.
-It is able to identify the characters from both teams and it's heads.
+An aimbot that uses Yolov5 and PyTorch to play CS:GO.
+It is able to identify the characters from both teams and their heads.
 It uses pyautogui to handle the aim movement and mouse click.

 ## How To Use

+Currently, only Linux is supported.

 ### In-game configuration
 You have to turn OFF the Raw Input option in the game.
 Otherwise, the mouse signal goes straight to the game engine without passing through the operating system and pyautogui can't handle it properly.